colbyfayock/launchtime-workshop-gatsby/lessons/05 - Managing Leaflet State in a React App with Hooks/README.md

 So far, we haven't noticed any issues with map state, but that doesn't mean there aren't any issues!

-We'll walk through a quick demo to see how mismanging our state between our map and React can come back to bite us.
+We'll walk through a quick demo to see how mismanging our state between our map and React can come back to bite us and add a technique for cleaning things up to avoid stale map data.

+#### Where We'll Make Changes
+* `/src/pages/search.js`

 ## Extra Credit